guidogerb/guidogerb-website/@guidogerb/components/analytics/README.md

 - **Centralized helpers:** Use the `useAnalytics()` hook anywhere in your component tree to send events, fire page views, update consent, or set user properties.
 - **Configurable by props:** Toggle debug mode, send initial events, and merge in any GA config overrides without leaving JSX.
 - **Consent-aware:** Provide default consent values and update them later based on user preferences or CMP responses.
+- **Measurement Protocol fallback:** Mirror events from server workers or Node runtimes when a browser GA tag is unavailable.

 ## Get a Google Analytics account & measurement ID